 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 While the College does not have a formal policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates, to mitigate this risk, most investments purchased have a maturity date of no more than one year.
-The Foundation monitors the investment maturities of bond investments as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The Foundation monitors the investment maturities of bond investments as a means of managing its exposure to fair value losses arising from increasing its exposure to fair value losses arising from increasing interest rates.